Berlin: Übergänge / Transitions

 In the summer of 1990, I accompanied my future wife Wallis Miller on her move to Berlin where she was to do archival research for her dissertation in architectural history.
 The political landscape had changed dramatically with the opening of the wall only a few months earlier.
 The urban landscape would take its time to catch up.
 We spent the day of our arrival on a long bicycle ride on the patrol road in the Todesstreifen (death strip) running along the Eastern side of the wall.
 The wall itself was still largely intact, with the occasional breach for the convenience of Eastern shoppers and Western gawkers as well as graffiti artists in search of new canvases.
 Redevelopment did not really get underway until a few years later, the time it took to sort out property disputes and organize the logistics for what would be for several years the world’s largest construction site.

 Much of the construction work was drawing to a close when we arrived in 2002 for our most recent extended stay.
 There were hardly any traces left of the wall’s path.
-The scrubby rabbit run next to Scharoun’s Staatsbibliothek (State Library) and Philharmonie (Philharmonic Hall) had been buried under the Potsdamer Platz shopping and entertainment arcades; the Reichstag to the North, now home to the German parliament, poked out its new glass hat above a new flight of government accommodations; Friedrichstraße had reclaimed its upscale shopping glamour with slapdash entries from a roster of overextended international star architects.
-You still find large desolate lots in central places and façades bearing the scars of the street fighting in 1945.
-But in the foreground, jostling for attention, are scores of new buildings clad in glass, aluminum, and thin sheets of expensive rock.
-The train system has been refurbished and extended, the stations lavishly rebuilt, housing renovated, crumbling manufacturing sites converted into cultural centers, and the air is much cleaner now thanks to the phasing out of coal burning stoves and two stroke engines.
+The scrubby rabbit run next to Scharoun's Staatsbibliothek (State Library) and Philharmonie (Philharmonic Hall) had been buried under the Potsdamer Platz shopping and entertainment arcades; the Reichstag to the North, now home to the German parliament, poked out its new glass hat above a new flight of government accommodations; Friedrichstraße had reclaimed its upscale shopping glamour with slapdash entries from a roster of overextended international starchitects.
+You still found large desolate lots in central places and façades bearing the scars of the street fighting in 1945.
+But in the foreground, jostling for attention, were scores of new buildings clad in glass, aluminum, and thin sheets of expensive rock.
+The train system had been refurbished and extended, the stations lavishly rebuilt, housing renovated, crumbling manufacturing sites converted into cultural centers, and the air was much cleaner thanks to the phasing out of coal burning stoves and two stroke engines.
 These improvements have not made Berlin a beautiful city like, say, Paris, Vienna, or Rome.
 The city is still unhewn, a hodgepodge of old and new, shabby and elegant, petty and grand, provincial and cosmopolitan, boorish and refined, “white” and multicultural.
 But she is livelier than I ever knew her, and with the hodgepodge comes an openness and approachability that makes it easy to feel at home there.

 Over a period of 16 months, we had the good luck to experience the city from three very different vantage points: a small, noisy apartment in a Marshall plan building from the 1950s in Turkish Kreuzberg; a serene villa on lake Wannsee whose current occupant (succeeding the American military, a Nazi luminary, and the original banking family) is the American Academy in Berlin that had awarded Wallis a fellowship; and a quiet apartment, also of Marshall plan vintage, in the former Jewish quarter in Schöneberg, a quarter that was, ironically, almost completely destroyed by allied bombs.
 It was like living in three different cities: Kreuzberg a dense, sometimes uneasy but mostly peaceful ethnic mix in modest six-story Mietskasernen (rental barracks) with Berlin’s best supply of fresh foods and second best graffiti; Wannsee posh, green, aloof, and quiet, among its chief merits the easy access to the royal gardens around Potsdam; Schöneberg a glimpse from the sidelines into the comforts of bourgeois life in spacious 19th century apartments with high ceilings and excellent public transport nearby.
 The photographic opportunities ranged accordingly.